 - Chief Audit and Compliance Officer: Chip Bivins

-- Director of System Communications: Lynn L. Cole
+- Vice Chancellor for System Communications: Lynn L. Cole

 - Director of System Security: Steven Anderson

 - General Counsel and Senior Vice Chancellor: Sid Trant